Soldier

 Career path and progression

-With training and experience you could move up through the ranks or into a specialist unit like the commandos.
-You could also gain a commission to become an officer which would give you a higher salary.
+Throughout your army career, you'll have the opportunity to gain qualifications in your chosen field.
+With experience you could move up through the ranks or into a specialist unit like the commandos or paratroopers.
+You could also train to become an officer.

-You could move into a wide range of careers after leaving the army.
-The Career Transition Partnership, Quest and Troops to Teachers have more information on careers outside the armed forces.
+You can move into a wide range of careers after leaving the army.
+You'll find details about support and opportunities from:

 Current opportunities